What is a Letter of Instruction?

 - Personal sentiments, messages to your loved ones, and expressions of love to be read when you are gone

 - Instructions for the care of any pets

 - Information to manage your digital life (like passwords to social media accounts)

 - Details of the whereabouts and content of a safe deposit box

 - Contact information on any debtors (mortgages, credit cards, car loans)

 - Names and contact information for any professionals who handle your assets, like attorneys, CPAs, bankers, or brokers

-Why isn’t this type of information generally included in your Trust or Will?
+Why isn’t this type of information generally included in your trust or will?
 Because you don’t want to have to amend or replace your documents every time this information changes.
 That would be expensive.
 At our firm, amending a trust starts at $350; a new will runs $250.
-If all of this specific information was included in your Estate Plan documents, you could potentially be paying us a lot to constantly update it.
+If all of this specific information was included in your estate planning documents, you could potentially be paying us a lot to constantly update it.